The latest Adult Active Lives Survey is here! Click here to take a look at the May 2020-2021 report.

-Today, there is overwhelming evidence to show that moving our bodies through community sport, fitness and physical activity improves our lives, individually and collectively.
+Today, there is overwhelming evidence to show that moving our bodies through community sport, fitness and any other physical activity improves our lives, individually and collectively.

 Sport England’s goal is to champion this life-changing impact and ensure that everyone across the nation can benefit from it.

-For more information on the new strategy and how it will be achieved, click here.
+You can find more about the new strategy and how it will be achieved here.
 You can also watch a summary in the video below.